adityakishan2018/AboutPrivateProjects/README.md

 There are several colleges and schools which have already started doing physical classroom sessions keeping Covid protocol in consideration.
 But biometric based attendance system has created a challenge because it will increase the risk of spreading covid as all students of a class will be using same biometric machine.
 This mini project is a small endeavour towards solving these issues.

-There are four main problems that we are trying to solve with the help of this project:
-### Following are some of the problems in the existing system:
+ - ### Following are some of the problems in the existing system:
 1) Extra lecture time (10 minutes) wasted in registering attendance using a biometric sensorbased system.
 2) Absentees being able to give attendance because the sensor is located outside the classroom.